MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-configure-settings.md

 ## Getting or updating a setting value via code

-For the methods available, go to [Get or update a setting value using client API (preview)](../../developer/model-driven-apps/clientapi/get-update-setting-value-using-code.md).
+For the methods available, go to [Get or update a setting value using client API](../../developer/model-driven-apps/clientapi/get-update-setting-value-using-code.md).

 ## See also